 By the Numbers: The Wine and Spirits Industry

-U.S. wine and spirits wholesalers deliver the widest array of products available anywhere in the world in a manner that is transparent, well-regulated, and efficiently taxed.
+American family-owned wine and spirits wholesalers are the local marketing and logistic experts in every state and every Congressional district.
+Members of the Wine & Spirits Wholesalers of America deliver the widest variety of beverage alcohol products anywhere in the world in a manner that is safe, transparent, well-regulated, and efficiently taxed.

 These are real people with real jobs, ranging from vintners, to importers, to truck drivers, to the wait staff in bars and restaurants throughout the country.